 Today’s post is an interview with (and case studies from) Reading-based (UK) Reiki Master / Teacher, human and animal Aromatherapist Chrissie Slade.
 Chrissie is the founder and owner of Gorgeous Guineas, the world’s first company to create aromatherapy products specifically developed for guinea pigs.
 Since March is Adopt a Guinea Pig month, I thought it would be an extra appropriate time to learn a bit more about Chrissie and Gorgeous Guineas.

-Chrissie came from a background in IT and sort of fell into her business by chance when she adopted a guinea pig from Reading Guinea Pig Rescue and became friends with Karen, who headed up the rescue (Karen “retired” from rescue at the end of last year).
+Chrissie came from a background in IT and fell into her business by chance.
+She adopted a guinea pig from Reading Guinea Pig Rescue and became friends with Karen who headed up the rescue.
 What started as a “pet project” grew into a full-blown business with customers all over the world.
 But I’ll let Chrissie tell us all about what happened:

 Chrissie, thank you for taking the time to talk to me!
 How did you get into aromatherapy to begin with?

 Back in 1995 I did an Aromatherapy Diploma for my own interest while I was still working full time.
 I had no real interest in doing aromatherapy massage (which is mostly how aromatherapy is delivered here in the UK), but was fascinated by essential oils and wanting to make my own aromatherapy products, so this was the only way to learn.
 Once I qualified, I just used the knowledge I had gained to experiment making products for my own use.

 What made you switch to working with guinea pigs?